 Effective, sustainable management of water and waste is essential for economic development and the protection of both human and environmental health.
 Population growth, urbanization, increased consumption and climate change make it increasingly difficult to ensure reliable water and sanitation service access.
 Never has it been more important to guide decision-making – from the individual to the global level – with credible, actionable evidence.

-Stanford's Program on Water, Health and Development is working to improve the health and well-being of communities by creating the knowledge, skills and solutions needed to support effective management of water and wastes, and to ensure sustained, equitable access to water supply and sanitation services.
+Stanford's Program on Water, Health and Development works to improve the health and well-being of communities by creating the knowledge, skills and solutions needed to support effective management of water and wastes and to ensure sustained, equitable access to water supply and sanitation services.

 We accomplish our mission by: